Education Programs at the Beechworth Historic Precinct

 A self-guided History Hunt activity can be provided free of charge with a Precinct Student Pass package.

-Our programs can also be booked individually (see booklet for individual pricing)
+Our programs can also be booked individually (download the education program linked above for individual pricing).

 T: 03 5728 8067